elibroftw/blog.elijahlopez.ca/content/posts/lithium-americas-valuation.md

 Upside 0.37 cents per share or 8% based on recent after close pricing.
 ```

 Commentary: This is more of a question on whether the market will figure out that LAC is trading at a discount.
-I remember when PBR dropped 11%+ and now it's only down 1% for me.
+I remember when PBR dropped 11%+ and it came back up for the dividend.
+I sold it before the CEO was replaced.

 ## Valuing Based on Future Dividend Distributions